-4.7.1 AVR CONTROLLED GENERATORS - AVR ADJUSTMENTS
+4.7.1 AVR ADJUSTMENTS

-Refer to Fig. 6a, 6b, 6c, 6d or 6e for control potentiometer locations.
+Refer to Fig. 4a - 4d for control potentiometer locations.

 Having adjusted VOLTS and STABILITY during the initial startup procedure, other AVR control functions should not normally need adjustment.
+If instability on load is experienced recheck stability setting.
+Refer to subsection 4.6.